Jxcob-Vfx/datascience/README.md

-# Pseudorandom Data Analysis
+# Data Analysis
-This repository contains any projects I do relating to pseudorandom number generation.
+This repository contains any projects I do relating to data science and analysis.